zryska/Edge-Data-Store-Docs/Beta2/SDS/indexes.md

 In Sds, the key of an SdsType is also an index.
 The key is often referred to as the *primary index,* while all other indexes are referred to as *secondary indexes* or *secondaries*.

 An SdsType that is used to define an SdsStream must specify a key.
 When inserting data into an SdsStream, every key value must be unique.
-Sds will not store more than a single event for a given key; an event with a particular key may be deleted or updated, but two events with the same key cannot exist.
+Sds will not store more than a single event for a given key.
+An event with a particular key may be deleted or updated, but two events with the same key cannot exist.

 Secondary indexes are defined on SdsStreams and are applied to a single property.
 You can define many secondary indexes.
-Secondary index values need not be unique.
+Secondary index values do not need to be unique.

 The following table contains supported index types: